isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 All at once, my whole body's strength disappeared.

 I stared at the ceiling of my room.
-Ryuji was beside me and repeated.
+Ryuji was beside me and repeating the same words.

 "Strange.
 It can't be.
 Some kind of mistake."